 I recall several poor meals.
 Once while muskrat trapping about ten miles from our Rat Creek camp we ran out of venison.
 Rather than spend time hunting down an animal that we could only partially use, we decided to try muskrat which is considered edible in this country.
 We severed the hind legs from several of the best looking carcasses and fried them over the campfire.
 I did not consider the result to be a success.

 On the trail to Big River, I met a homesteader on his way by horse team and sleigh to Green Lake.
 We boiled the tea pail together and he produced a bologna sausage which he called a dog.
 This was a poor grade of sausage encased in a long narrow waxed cotton bag.
 The meat was green half an inch inward from the sack casing.
-I made a pretense of eating this just to please my host.
+I made a pretence of eating this just to please my host.

 Miller served me a bear steak at his homesteader shack halfway down Crooked Lake.
 The male cinnamon bear from whose rump the steak had been cut had just come out of hibernation in April when Miller felled it with his .30 Winchester rifle.
 I do not recommend this as a meal to enjoy.